autometrics-dev/autometrics-py/README.md

 - `service_name` - Configure the [service name](#service-name).
 - `version`, `commit`, `branch` - Used to configure [build_info](#build-info).

-Below is an example of initializing autometrics with build_info, as well as the `prometheus` tracker.
-(Note that you can also do this with environment variables.)
+Below is an example of initializing autometrics with build information, as well as the `prometheus` tracker.
+(Note that you can also accomplish the same confiugration with environment variables.)

 ```python
 from autometrics import autometrics, init